Canine degenerative myelopathy: Symptoms

 Degenerative myelopathy initially affects the back legs and causes muscle weakness and loss, and lack of coordination.
-These cause a staggering affect that may appear to be arthritis.
+These cause a staggering effect that may appear to be arthritis.
 The dog may drag one or both rear paws when it walks.
 This dragging can cause the nails of one foot to be worn down.
 The condition may lead to extensive paralysis of the back legs.
 As the disease progresses, the animal may display symptoms such as incontinence and has considerable difficulties with both balance and walking.
 If allowed to progress, the animal will show front limb involvement and extensive muscle atrophy and paralysis.
 Eventually cranial nerve or respiratory muscle involvement necessitates euthanasia or long term palliative care.

 Progression of the disease is generally slow but highly variable.
 The animal could be crippled within a few months, or may survive as long as three years or more.

 Causes

 The etiology of this disease is unknown.
 Recent research has shown that a mutation in the SOD1 gene is a risk factor for developing degenerative myelopathy in several breeds.
 Mutations in SOD1 are also associated with familial amyotrophic lateral sclerosis (Lou Gehrig's disease) in people.
 More than 100 SOD1 gene mutations are involved in human familial amyotrophic lateral sclerosis (ALS), and the pathologic spinal lesions of ALS are similar to those of canine DM, making canine DM a potentially useful animal model of ALS.